 If you're considering taking L-theanine for anxiety, we recommend beginning with a dose between 50-100 mg.
 Then, you can gradually increase it to 400 mg.

-Moreover, in combination with 30-100 mg caffeine, L-theanine (12.5-100 mg) improves visual information processing, reduces mental fatigue, increases reaction time and working memory, alertness, and eases headaches.
+Moreover, in combination with 30-100 mg caffeine, L-theanine (12.5-100 mg) may improve visual information processing, reduce mental fatigue, increase reaction time and working memory, alertness, and ease headaches.

 Due to the insufficient information about the use of Theanine during pregnancy and breastfeeding, we recommend avoiding its consumption for safety.

-Taking L-Theanine for anxiety works by decreasing “excitatory” brain chemicals that contribute to stress and anxiety while increasing brain chemicals that encourage a sense of calm and promote cognition and selective attention.
-This water-soluble, non-protein amino acid has been beneficial for many people suffering from generalized anxiety disorders and acute anxiety.
+L-theanine works by decreasing “excitatory” brain chemicals that contribute to stress and anxiety while increasing brain chemicals that encourage a sense of calm and promote cognition and selective attention.

 Research has proved that this non-protein amino acid is generally well-tolerated and has no severe side effects.
 Nonetheless, these promising findings need to be confirmed.
 Because there isn't conclusive research, it’s best to consult your medical provider which is the best L-theanine dosage for you before taking any supplement.